-This example shows how to use Simulation Data Inspector (SDI) to log signal data from the real-time application.
-Use Simulink® external mode to establish a communication channel between your Simulink® block diagram and your real-time application.
+This example shows how to use the Simulation Data Inspector (SDI) to log signal data from the real-time application.
+Use Simulink® Run in Kernel mode to establish a communication channel between your Simulink® block diagram and your real-time application.
 Control which signals to display by selecting them in the model.
 You can log signal data from models referenced at arbitrary levels within a model hierarchy.

 This example uses the model

-On the toolbar, set the simulation stop time to, for example,
+In the Simulink Editor, on the Simulation tab, set the simulation stop time to, for example,

 In the model, select the signals